aws-samples/semantic-image-search-for-articles/README.md

 11. Amazon CloudWatch and AWS X-Ray give you observability into the end-to-end workflow to alert you of any issues.

+### Conclusion
+In this example, you saw how to use Amazon Rekognition, Amazon Comprehend, Amazon Bedrock, and OpenSearch Service to extract metadata from your images and then use ML techniques to discover them automatically using celebrity and semantic search.
+This is particularly important within the publishing industry, where speed matters in getting fresh content out quickly and to multiple platforms.

+As a next step, deploy the solution in your AWS account and upload some of your own images for testing how semantic search can work for you.

+### Deploy steps

 ### Pre-requisites

 - SAM cli